elispilio/bio331-utils/README.md

 GraphSpace was originally developed at Virginia Tech.
 It is available at (www.graphspace.org) and the source code is available on the [GitHub Page](https://github.com/Murali-group/GraphSpace).

+example.py is filled with a variety of functions I think will be useful.
+In addition to some functions, there is a class called graph, which can act as a container for graph objects, and compute degree.
+This object also holds the node and edge attributes.
+The functions outside of this class are a breadth first search, a value to hex editor, a file input function.
+Eli Spiliotopoulos